 And after learning how to perfectly cook fresh and frozen chicken, cook dried beans without soaking, and cooking frozen ground beef in the Instant Pot–you all wanted to know—How do you make a potato in the Instant Pot?

-And I am going to walk you through my tips and help you learn from my failed experiements (I have finally PERFECTED a Pressure Cooker Baked Potatoes!)
+And I am going to walk you through my tips and help you learn from my failed experiments (I have finally PERFECTED a Pressure Cooker Baked Potatoes!)

 Growing up, potatoes were always served up as a side dish.
 My family was a meat and potato kind of family when I was a child.